Sheridan Plaza Hotel: Overview

-Construction on the hotel began in 1920, and the hotel opened in 1921.
-The hotel was designed by co-owner Walter Ahlschlager; the brick building features extensive terra cotta ornamentation, including terra cotta gargoyles on some of the top corners.
+The hotel opened in 1921.
+The brick building features extensive terra cotta ornamentation, including gargoyle griffins on some of the top corners.
 The hotel was the first high-rise building in Uptown.
 The Chicago Cubs and visiting teams that played the Cubs stayed in the hotel; the building was also a popular site for weddings and dances.
 After the hotel closed, the building sat vacant and deteriorated significantly, and some of the terra cotta decorations fell off the side of the building.
-In 2009, a realty group renovated the property, which is now an apartment building.
+In 2009, a realty group renovated the property and reopened it as the Sheridan Plaza Apartments.

 Recognition

 The hotel was added to the National Register of Historic Places on November 21, 1980.